duracell80/MoodeAudio-OLED/README.md

 1. Updated install instructions for Moode 6
 2. Better handling of metadata from radio stations<br>
 3. When "changing stations" the screen will say "Tuning ..."<br>
-4. Stations that don't down a now playing field, instead diplay bitrate (which updates if VBR)
+4. Stations that don't show a now playing field, instead diplay bitrate (which updates kbps if VBR)
 5. Splashscreen on loading that shows the Moode logo!<br>
 6. Display of hostname, IP Address and CPU temperature in place of volume when MPD state shows no media playing<br>
 7. Shutdown screen with countdown that can be tied to a GPIO pin